Ray Millington

-Ray Millington (born 15 May 1932) is a former Australian rules footballer with Fitzroy in the Victorian Football League (VFL).
+Raymond Millington (15 May 1932 – 19 July 2025) was an Australian rules footballer with Fitzroy in the Victorian Football League (VFL).

 He was recruited from the Eastern Suburbs club in the New South Wales competition.

 Millington's career in Victoria was short-lived and by the start of the 1954 season he had returned to New South Wales and taken up rugby union with Randwick.

+Millington died on 19 July 2025, at the age of 93.